halitince7/The-Office-Script-Generator/README.md

 ## Notes

 - The CSV file must be in the same directory as the script
-- GUI version saves to Downloads folder, CLI version saves to current directory
+- Both GUI and CLI versions save output files to Downloads folder
 - Both versions provide status updates and error messages

 ## Error Handling